-The VIITAL study is a pivotal Phase 3 clinical trial evaluating Abeona’s EB-101 gene therapy for RDEB.
-Approximately 30 large, chronic wound sites will be treated in total throughout the study, with investigators comparing treated with untreated wound sites on the same patient.
-Up to 15 patients will be enrolled in the study, beginning at Stanford, with additional study sites expected to open enrollment in Spring/Summer of 2020.
+The VIITAL™ study is a pivotal Phase 3 clinical trial evaluating Abeona’s EB-101 cell therapy for RDEB.
+Approximately ~35 large, chronic wound sites will be treated in total throughout the study, with investigators comparing treated with untreated wound sites on the same patient.
+Up to 15 patients will be enrolled in the study, which is being conducted at Stanford University and the University of Massachusetts Medical School.

 The primary endpoint is the proportion of wounds with at least 50% healing at three months.
 Investigators will measure wound healing at various other times.
 Patients will report on secondary endpoints, including changes in pain and its impact on daily living, pain during dressing changes, and physical function.